Roles and Responsibilities of Honors College Faculty Fellows

 Dr. Baker is currently researching in the areas of justice reform.

-Dr. Collette M. Bloom is currently a tenured professor and the Interim Chair of the Department of Educational Administration and Foundations, in the College of Education.
+Dr. Collette M. Bloom is currently a tenured professor in the Department of Educational Administration and Foundations, in the College of Education.
 She received her Ed.D. from Texas A & M at College Station, Texas specializing in Educational Administration.
 Her dissertation was entitled Critical Race Theory and the African American Woman Principal: Alternative Portrayals of Effective Leadership Practices in Urban Schools.
 She was awarded a scholarship by American Education Research Association, SIG Research on Women in Education, Special Interest Group (SIG) for outstanding dissertation research on African American women in Educational Administration.
 Her master's (M.Ed.) degree was conferred by the University of Houston in the areas of Educational Administration and Supervision.
 She received her bachelor’s degree (B.A.) from the Xavier University of Louisiana in elementary mathematics education.

 With more than twenty-five years of experience in public school education, Dr. Bloom has served in various teaching assignments, supervisory and leadership positions at all levels of education in Texas, including the middle school principal.